-The major sites of Rome like the Vatican and Colosseum hardly need an introduction.
+The major attractions in Rome like the Vatican and Colosseum hardly need an introduction.
 But what about the rest of la Città Eterna?
-My favorite part of living in Rome is walking down the street, turning a corner, and BAM!
-I’m hit with something that takes me to another place and time.
-There are hidden gems all over Rome that allow you to experience the city like a local, taking you away from the hunger games experience found in many of the more popular sites.
-Join me as I share my top 8 off the beaten path things to do in Rome, and experience the city differently!
+The best part of being in Rome is walking down a street, turning a corner, and finding another hidden gem.
+Experience the city like a local and get away from the hunger games experience found at Rome’s most popular tourist attractions.
+Here are some of the best places in Rome off the beaten path.

 1. The Appian Way

 Ever hear the expression all roads lead to Rome?
 The Appian Way, or Via Appia Antica, is the oldest road in Rome that started that expression.
 Built in 312 B.C., it was created to give the Roman Republic army an easier method of transportation.
 Vast green spaces with towering trees and ancient Roman ruins line both sides of the cobblestone paths.
 The nature and clean air make you feel like you are hours outside of Rome when in reality you’re just outside the center.
 If you’d rather let someone else handle transportation, check out our Rome Catacombs and San Clemente Underground Tour.
 This exclusive tour of Rome off the beaten path includes the Appian Way.

 - Take the nearest Metro to Piramide (B line)

 - Get off at Catacombs of San Callisto (ask the driver if you’re not sure)

 - Head in the direction of Appia Antica Café for refreshments.
 Then, keep going in the same direction for the best scenery.